ayahusseini/adventofcode/README.md

 ### Using UV (Recommended)

 [UV](https://github.com/astral-sh/uv) is a fast Python package installer and resolver.
+It automatically creates and manages a virtual environment for you.
 To use UV:

-1. Install UV: `curl -LsSf https://astral.sh/uv/install.sh | sh` (or see [installation instructions](https://github.com/astral-sh/uv#installation))
+0. If you haven't, install UV: `curl -LsSf https://astral.sh/uv/install.sh | sh` (or see [installation instructions](https://github.com/astral-sh/uv#installation))
-2. Install dependencies: `uv sync`
+1. Install dependencies: `uv sync`
-3. Run code: `uv run python3 day_x.py` (or `cd` into the directory first)
+2. `cd` into the correct folder `cd YYYY/day_x/`
-4. Run tests: `uv run pytest -vv` (or `cd` into the directory first)
+3. Run code: `uv run python3 day_x.py`

-UV automatically manages the virtual environment for you - no need to manually create or activate one!
+4. Run tests: `uv run pytest -vv`

 ### Using pip/venv (Alternative)